Raymond179/damco/README.md

 ```

 ### File structure
 All client and server files are located in the folder 'imports'.
 The client files are located in the 'ui' folder and the server files in the 'api' folder.
+These files are imported in the 'main.js' of the server and client folder.

 ```
 |--imports